 The Division is engaged in both clinical and basic research.
 Members of the Division receive funding from the American College of Rheumatology, Arthritis Foundation, Lupus Foundation, and Lupus Clinic Trials Consortium.
 Division faculty authored more than 50 articles/abstracts last year, including papers in leading medical and scientific journals, e.g., Journal of Biological Chemistry, Arthritis & Rheumatism, and the Journal of Rheumatology.
 Faculty members serve on numerous federal and private scientific review committees, editorial boards, and as officers of state and national organizations.
 The Division was recently approved for the creation of the MUSC Inflammation and Fibrosis Research Center of Economic Excellence through the South Carolina Centers of Economic Excellence Program.
 The center focuses on clinical and translational research which is related to both scleroderma and lupus.

 The Division is proud to be training the next generation of physicians and investigators who will study and care for patients who suffer from rheumatic diseases.
-Faculty members actively participate in educating medical and graduate students, residents, clinical fellows and postdoctoral research fellows.
-The Rheumatology Fellowship Training Program, under the outstanding leadership of Dr. Faye Hant, Associate Professor, is fully accredited and comprised of 6 clinical and research fellows selected from a competitive pool of candidates.
-Fellows are supported in part by a NIH Training Grant (Gary Gilkeson, PI).
+Faculty members actively participate in educating medical and graduate students, residents, clinical fellows, and postdoctoral research fellows.
+The Rheumatology Fellowship Training Program, under the outstanding leadership of Faye Hant, D.O., Associate Professor, is fully accredited and comprised of six clinical and research fellows selected from a competitive pool of candidates.
+Fellows are supported in part by a NIH Training Grant (Gary Gilkeson, M.D., PI).
 The Rheumatology Fellowship Training Program offers fellows the opportunity to see a wide array of rheumatic disease patients in a variety of clinical settings, to participate in clinical and basic research, and to obtain advanced training leading to a Master’s Degree in Clinical Research.